ray-project/ray/doc/source/index.rst

     futures = [c.read.remote() for c in counters] print(ray.get(futures))

+Visit the `Walkthrough <walkthrough.html>`_ page a more comprehensive overview of Ray features.

 Ray programs can run on a single machine, and can also seamlessly scale to large clusters.
 To execute the above Ray script in the cloud, just download `this configuration file <https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/aws/example-full.yaml>`__, and run: